openedx/paragon/docs/decisions/0018-expose-all-sass-vars-as-css-vars.rst

 Currently the SCSS code is structured as follows:

-- At the code we have Bootstrap
+- At the core we have Bootstrap
 - Then we have Paragon, which uses Bootstrap and react-bootstrap
 - Then we have the branding package which has SCSS files that can override Paragon defaults and add additional SCSS code